mkyleUD/Caviness-HPC-Shell/_episodes/01-connecting.md

 objectives:
 - "Remotely connect to the Caviness Cluster"
 keypoints:
+- "Connect to the Caviness Cluster by using SSH: `ssh yourUsername@caviness.hpc.udel.edu`"
-- "Connect to the Caviness Cluster by using SSH: `ssh -Y yourUsername@caviness.hpc.udel.edu`"
+- "Connect to the Caviness Cluster by using SSH with X Win (using Xming): `ssh -Y yourUsername@caviness.hpc.udel.edu`"
 ---

 ## Opening a Terminal